julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    Recovery and Downtime
 </h3>
 <p class="services-details-two__text-2">
-   Cellulite Reduction therapy involves minimal downtime.
+   This therapy involves minimal downtime.
 Most patients can resume regular activities immediately following treatment, though mild redness or swelling may occur for a day or two.
 Avoiding intense physical activities and direct sun exposure for 24-48 hours is recommended.
 </p>
 <p class="services-details-two__text-2">
    Your provider will give you specific post-treatment instructions to ensure optimal results.
 Typically, there are no major side effects, making it a convenient option for those with busy schedules.